AnkiQuick/ankihelper/specification/ai-dictionary-translator/ai-dictionary-translator.md

 ## Overview

-Add AI as both a dictionary and translator:
+Added AI as both a dictionary and translator:
 - Send selected words to LLM for definitions
 - Send sentences to LLM for translation
 - Use TTS to pronounce words and sentences